pit-ray/win-vind/README.md

 -->

 ## ToDo
-- Change the GUI to a modern one using WinUI, on which we can operate with Vim keybindings.
+- Using Vim keybindings on GUI of win-vind.
 - Add items of GUI for customizing hotkeys.
 It would be better if we can operate more visually.
 - Understandable details of functions without looking at the Cheat Sheet over and over again.
 I have no ideas at the moment.
 - Registration of keybindings by pressing keys.